nishant37/java_snippet/java_snippet/Readme.md

   PermutationString.java: This java program finds the permutations of the given string.

   maximumDepth.java: This java programs recursively finds the maximum depth of Binary tree.

+  pascalTriangle.java: This java program shows the construction of Pascal Triangle.